 Try one of the tropical chardonnays, popular pinot gris or vibrant viogniers leading the white wine production in the area.
 If red's more your taste, sip on a spicy syrah or peppery pinotage, attributed to the almost-Mediterranean climate here.

-If you're hungry to sip, dip, munch, crunch and gorge your way through Northland's regional smorgasbord then jump on the Food and Wine Trail now!
+If you're hungry to sip, dip, munch, crunch and gorge your way through Northland's regional smorgasbord then jump on the Wine Trail now!

-She rests at the bottom of the ocean near Matauri Bay, a horseshoe-shaped bay half an hour from Kerikeri.
-The small camping ground at Matauri Bay is always popular in the summer, and it's a beaut' spot for swimming, fishing and diving.
-It's also the destination for many a classic Kiwi summer: barbecues on the beach, glowing faces and salty hair.
+This carefully selected dive spot lies near the horseshoe-shaped Matauri Bay, which is about a 30-minute drive from Kerikeri.
+The small camping ground here is popular in summer and a beautiful spot for some swimming, fishing and diving.
+It's also perfect for many of the classic Kiwi summer favourites: barbecues on the beach, sand between your toes and salty hair.

-Kayak around the Cavalli Islands on the hunt for a juicy mussel or cray, or simply lie on the beach.
-Dive operators take regular dive tours to the Rainbow Warrior wreck, an absolute must for avid scuba divers.
+Kayak around the Cavalli Islands on the hunt for mussels or cray, or simply lie on the beach.
+Dive operators take regular dive tours to the Rainbow Warrior wreck, an absolute must for scuba divers.
 If you'd rather pay your respects with your head above water, visit the Rainbow Warrior Memorial, sculpted by Kerikeri local Chris Booth.

 The Waitangi Treaty Grounds are part of the 506-hectare Waitangi National Trustee estate.
 A must-see is the Treaty House, which was built in 1832 for the first British resident, James Busby.
-Across the lawn is the magnificently detailed whare runanga, a beautiful meeting house with intricate carvings, which was completed in 1940 to mark the centenary of the treaty.
+Across the lawn is the magnificently detailed Te Whare Runanga, a beautiful meeting house with intricate carvings, which was completed in 1940 to mark the centenary of the treaty.